vidigaljoao/vidigaljoao.github.io/_posts/2019-08-22-data-mining.md

 **Data mining** is the process of discovering interesting patterns from massive amounts of data.
 As a knowledge discovery process, it typically involves data cleaning, data integration, data selection, data transformation, pattern discovery, pattern evaluation, and knowledge presentation.

-A collection of projects were added to the portfolio concerning data mining methods and techniques.
+A collection of projects were added to the [portfolio](/portfolio/) concerning data mining methods and techniques.

-The major topics adressed on those projects are:

-* Data preprocessing
-* Pattern mining
-* Cluster Analysis
-* Classification